Minimum-CD/cd-manifesto/content/MinimumCD/Immutable/_index.md

 ## What is Improved

-Everything must be version controlled, source code, environment configurations, application configurations, and even test data.
+- **Everything must be version controlled**: source code, environment configurations, application configurations, and even test data.
 This reduces variability and improves the quality process.